bharath12b5/mvn-linux/Building-Protobuf-2.6.1.md

-The Google Protobuf code can be built for Linux on z Systems running RHEL 7.1/6.6 or SLES 12/11 by following these instructions.
+The Google Protobuf code can be built for Linux on z Systems running RHEL 7.1/6.6 and SLES 12/11 by following these instructions.
 (Protobuf is available at https://developers.google.com/protocol-buffers/ and the github repository can be found at https://github.com/google/protobuf/):

 _**NOTES:**_